 Butter and olive oil

 Check your steaks with a food probe before serving.
-The USDA Food Safety and Inspection Service suggests cooking all beef and pork dishes to 145 degrees Fahrenheit to prevent the likelihood of developing a foodborne illness.
+The USDA Food Safety and Inspection Service suggests cooking all beef and pork dishes to 145 F to reduce the likelihood of developing a foodborne illness.